shailaja183/VisualReasoning/README.md

 Python2 (2.7.13 and 3.6.4) <br />
 OpenCV (3.3.0) (https://opencv.org/) <br />
-Stanford Parser (with englishPCFG.ser.gz) (https://nlp.stanford.edu/software/lex-parser.shtml) <br />
+Stanford Parser (3.9.1 with englishPCFG.ser.gz) (https://nlp.stanford.edu/software/lex-parser.shtml) <br />
 Clingo (5.2.2) (http://potassco.sourceforge.net/clingo.html)

 Required Directory Structure for running the project:
 =====================================================

-The following 3 directry structures should be maintained and they must be put under a same parent directory. (files/directories that are not relevant are not shown)
+The following 3 directry structures should be maintained and they must be put under a same parent directory. (files/directories that are not relevant here are not shown)

 NLVR Dataset: <br />
 -------------